cafeTechne/US-Census-5-Year-ACS-Data-Batch-Downloader/README.md

 ## 🌟 Features:
 1. 🌍 Fetches batches of data from the US Census Bureau from 2010-2019.
 2. 🎨 Aesthetically pleasing GUI with color schemes.
-3. 📈 Efficiently processes and melts data for easier use.
+3. 📈 Efficiently processes and melts data for easier use and creates an aggregate csv file that can be joined into ArcGIS, SPSS, Excel, etc.
 4. 💾 Saves data locally in CSV format.